Rex Layne: Professional career

-His final record stands at 50-17-3 (34 KO), and was undefeated his first 17 fights.
+Layne began his profession career in 1949.
+He started strong and was undefeated his first 17 fights.
 Before Layne's career declined in the mid-1950s, boxing historian Nat Fleischer wrote of the boxer, "Layne looms as the outstanding prospect west of the Mississippi.
 He is a hard hitter...
 Layne has what it takes to be developed into the next world heavyweight king.
 He can hit and has an abundance of courage."
+In May 1951 Layne was featured on the cover of The Ring magazine.

-On July 12, 1951, he lost by 6th round KO to Rocky Marciano.
-Marciano's knockout punch sheared off four of Layne's upper, front teeth at the gumline and sent his mouthpiece bouncing with teeth included out of the ring.
+In the early 1950’s Layne rose through the heavyweight ranks, scoring notable victories over former heavyweight champion Ezzard Charles, and future heavyweight champion Jersey Joe Walcott.
+He also defeated the hard hitting Bob Satterfield.
+Layne was quickly becoming one of the most well known and promising contenders of the era, but on July 12, 1951, he lost by 6th round KO to Rocky Marciano.
+Marciano's knockout punch sheared off four of Layne's upper, front teeth at the gum line and sent his mouthpiece bouncing with teeth included across the ring.

+Although Layne remained in the top ranks, he went on to lose on points to top contenders Harry Matthews and Roland La Starza, the later being in a 1953 heavyweight title eliminator, both men attempting to get a rematch with the new heavyweight champion Marciano.
+From there Layne’s career began to decline, though he continued to fight top rated opposition.
+He lost two fights with Charles, three with Bob Baker, and later lost fights with Tommy Jackson and future light-heavyweight champion Willie Pastrano.
+Layne retired from boxing in 1956.

 Heavyweight Action ranked Rex Layne as the 11th best heavyweight boxer of the decade of the 1950s, with the top 3 spots held by Marciano, Walcott and Charles.

-Trivia

-Was Featured on the cover of the May 1951 The Ring magazine.

-His outstanding career featured wins over such champions as Ezzard Charles and Joe Walcott, as well as other notable contenders such as Bob Satterfield.
+After boxing

-In 1968, Layne had a bit part in the movie "The Devil's Brigade (film)," starring William Holden.
+In 1968, Layne had a bit part in the movie "The Devil's Brigade," starring William Holden.
 Such other former athletes as Paul Hornung and Gene Fullmer also had small roles.
+Layne passed away on his 72nd birthday in 2000.